ept221/multibot/README.md

 cd ..
 catkin_make
 ```
-Finally add this line to your `.bashrc` file in your home directory to source the package.
+Next, add this line to your `.bashrc` file in your home directory to source the package.
 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```
-Restart your terminal and you should be ready to go.
+Finally, restart your terminal and you should be ready to go.

 ## Dependencies
 The top level dependencies for this ROS Kinetic package are: